skilesare/ICRC/ICRCs/ICRC-59/readme.md

 ##### File Certification:

 All media files accessed via these schemes SHOULD be certified using the Internet Computer v2 certification scheme to ensure their authenticity and integrity.

-#### 8.4 Security Considerations

-While providing HTTP access to NFT metadata and media, security considerations MUST be adhered to, including but not limited to:
-- Ensuring that metadata and media files are served over HTTPS to protect against man-in-the-middle attacks.
-- Implementing proper access control mechanisms to prevent unauthorized updates to NFT metadata and media files.
-- Utilizing the Internet Computer's certification capabilities to guarantee the authenticity and integrity of served content.

-#### 8.5 Implementation Recommendations

-- NFT canisters SHOULD provide clear documentation on the URLs and formats used for accessing metadata and media files.
-- Developers are encouraged to implement caching strategies to optimize the delivery of NFT content, especially for frequently accessed media files.
-- Consideration should be given to the scalability of the HTTP access infrastructure, ensuring that it can handle high demand without compromising performance or availability.

 ## 9. Transaction Deduplication, Compatibility, and Security